Concept · article 14 of 18

 Whichever you pick, do it consistently — don't alternate methods week to week, or your historical numbers will drift in confusing ways.

-04 Where BAR and EC come from
+04 What do BAR and EC mean?

 BAR = "Bargeld" (cash), EC = "EC-Karte" (card).
 The terms come from German retail and are kept because most of our early users are German-speaking.
 If you're elsewhere, just read them as cash and card.